-The President may delegate authority to the Vice President for Academic Affairs to administer a variety of routine University activities as well as unique assignments of a special nature.
-The Vice President for Academic Affairs often represents the University to governing agencies, academic organizations at the state and national level, and the public in general.
+After the President, the Provost is recognized as the senior executive officer at the University, the second ranking administrator who acts as the chief administrative officer in the President's absence.
+The President may delegate authority to the Provost to administer a variety of routine University activities as well as unique assignments of a special nature.
+The Provost often represents the University to governing agencies, academic organizations at the state and national level, and the public in general.

-The Vice President for Academic Affairs is responsible for administration and coordination of all academic activities.
-The Vice President for Academic Affairs serves over the deans of the three undergraduate colleges, the dean of the Library, the Director of the Graduate School, Director of the Office of Extended Learning and Quality Enhancement Director of eULM and Director Assessment and Evaluation and is responsible for publication of University catalogs; calls and presides over meetings of the Deans Council; and provides leadership in planning and establishing faculty policies.
+The Provost and Vice President for Academic Affairs is the chief academic officer of the University.
+As such, the Provost and Vice President for Academic Affairs is responsible for administration and coordination of all academic activities.
+The Provost and Vice President for Academic Affairs serves over the Associate Provost, Associate Provost for Enrollment Management, the Director of Graduate Studies and Research, the deans of the five undergraduate colleges, Continuing Education, the Library, and is responsible for publication of University catalogs; calls and presides over meetings of the Council of Academic Deans and the Academic Affairs Executive Council; provides leadership in planning and establishing faculty policies.

-2.2.3.
-Executive Vice President
+2.2.2.1 Associate Provost